YaroslavKryvoruchko/YaroslavKryvoruchko/README.md

 ###

-<p align="left">My name is Yaroslav Kryvoruchko and I'm a Junior Front-End Engineer</p>
+<h1 align="left">My name is Yaroslav Kryvoruchko and I'm a Junior Front-End Engineer</h1>

 ###

-<h2 align="left">About me<br><br>Aspiring Junior Front-End Developer with a strong foundation in HTML, CSS, and JavaScript.
+<h4 align="left">About me<br><br>Aspiring Junior Front-End Developer with a strong foundation in HTML, CSS, and JavaScript.
 Passionate about building responsive and user-friendly interfaces.
 Skilled in React.js, version control (Git), and modern web development tools.
-Eager to contribute to a dynamic team and continuously learn new technologies.</h2>
+Eager to contribute to a dynamic team and continuously learn new technologies.</h4>

 ###